patrickbucher/factorizer/article/article.md

 The first two steps (spawning processes and distributing the work to them) could have been handled within a single iteration instead of the two being performed in the implementation just described.
-However, the separation into two phases makes the conceptual phases more congruent with the actual runtime phases.
+However, the separation into two phases makes the conceptual phases more congruent with the layout of the code and its actual execution.

 The computation has been sped up considerably: